 3. Coach-Cruise-Coach from Queenstown or Te Anau

 Not everyone can allow themselves to purchase a flight or rent a car.
-In this case the bus tour is a good option.
+In this case, a coach-cruise-coach tour is a good option.

 The departures are available from either Queenstown or Te Anau and begin in the early morning hours.